maroomartin/portfolio/manual.md

   - `4L` for crawling, steep climbs, or descents

 > ![Shifting Gears](https://github.com/user-attachments/assets/07d7d933-61dd-47dd-a8a7-4c136d36c5b3)
 > *Figure 8: Jeep Gladiator shifting gears to 4L.
-Image by Mariah, taken in Utah*
+Image by Mariah, taken in Utah.*

 > *Shift from `4H` to `4L` while rolling slowly (2–5 mph), with the transmission in Neutral.*